waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Active Puzzles & Hypotheses

 ### Goldenrod Underground
-*   **Confirmed:** Specific SUPER_NERD trainers in the underground are one-time events.
-Interacting with them triggers a short dialogue, and they disappear, clearing the path.
-This is a confirmed puzzle mechanic.
+*   **Confirmed:** SOME SUPER_NERD trainers in the underground are one-time events that disappear after dialogue, clearing a path.
+Others are permanent NPCs who block paths, like the one at (3, 27).
 *   **Hypothesis:** The underground is a series of disconnected rooms, and progression requires finding the correct sequence of warps or hidden switches, not just defeating trainers.
     *   **Test:** Systematically explore all warps and check walls for hidden passages after clearing reachable areas.